 For more information about the EarthEra renewable energy and carbon offset programs, visit www.earthera.com.

-Lenovo has partnered with Climate Action and committed to purchase a little over 5,450 carbon offsets from a renewable energy – biomass waste to energy - project to balance the carbon emissions associated with the purchased power for the new manufacturing facility in Chengdu, China in FY 2012/13.
+Lenovo partnered with Climate Action and purchased a little over 5,450 carbon offsets from a renewable energy – biomass waste to energy - project to balance the carbon emissions associated with the purchased power for the new manufacturing facility in Chengdu, China in FY 2012/13.

-Click the following link for the project details and information on its economic-social and environmental benefits: biomass waste to energy.
+Click the following link for the project details and information on its economic-social and environmental benefits: biomass waste to energy, and click here for the proof of retired carbon offsets: 2013

 For more information about Climate Action and its commitment to deliver clean energy to China, visit http://www.climateaction2n.com/.